jacobtrvl/inventory-management/answers/DESIGN.md

 Too little instrumentation makes debugging production issues difficult, while too much can affect performance.

 ## Go API framework of choice (e.g., Gin, Chi) and why?

-Standard HTTP library – Straightforward and dependency-free.
-I would select it for infrastructure projects where the number of APIs to support is minimal.
+**Standard HTTP library with Gorilla Mux** – This is my choice in most cases:
+- It's been around for a long time and is still good enough to support most use cases
+- Probably one of the most stable frameworks
+- Provides full control over your code

-Gin – A good choice if the project has many APIs and cleaner code organization is important.
+**Gin** – A good choice if the project has many APIs and cleaner code organization is important:

-For an e-commerce project, I would select Gin.
-For an infrastructure project, I may go with the standard HTTP library.
+- High performance and speed
+- Many built-in features like JSON binding, logging, etc.
+- Most adopted web framework in Go.
+Future long-term community support is guaranteed

+In general, when selecting a library, if possible I will stick to standard libraries provided by the language.
+If they're not available or external libraries provide features that the project requires, we need to make sure the library is well-adopted and supported.